StevenDeFalco/cs562-project/assets/docs/syntax.md

 This document contains information about ExtendedSQL queries.

 I will be providing examples as if I was writing a queries for the 'sales' table.
 If you would like to import the sales table into the application, follow the instructions that can be found in [/assets/load_sales_table.sql](../load_sales_table.sql).
-At the very least, I recommend familiarizing yourself with the structure of the table to better understand the examples provided.
+At the very least, it is recommended that you  familiarize yourself with the structure of the table to better understand the examples provided.

 ## Table of Contents